Transport

 Supports the rest of the strategic lines by promoting speed and digitalisation

-The airport, reality and potential
+The airport, a thriving reality

 In a highly competitive scenario, this infrastructure is consolidating its position on the Spanish airport map, in constant negotiation with different airlines to attract new connections.